 Our friend inspired us to do the decal wall art, and we found two huge Frozen decals online.
 They were really reasonable and since they peel off without damaging the walls it was a great way to bring the theme to life.

-Here are the exact and similar options for your little one’s wall:
+Here are is a very similar decal from Amazon for your little one’s wall:

 If you’re looking to stay updated on all things mom life, or want access to our free resource library feel free to drop your email below.
 I’m continually updating with additional ideas, printables, and spreadsheets.